flytegg/twilight/README.md

 > Currently, onComplete is incompatible with repeating tasks.
 >
-# Scoreboard System
+### Scoreboard System

 The Twilight Scoreboard system provides an easy-to-use solution for managing all the types of scoreboard you will probably ever need in your plugin.

 It also provides a system to manage PlayerList (also known as TabList) and Prefix/Suffix system.
-Twilight's scoreboard system uses MiniMessage to make everything easier to create without having to deal with thousands of components.
+Twilight's scoreboard system uses Kyori Adventure Components to make everything easier to create without having to deal with thousands of manual component configurations.
-No need to serialize or deserialize anything, just use the tags you like!
+No need to serialize or deserialize anything, just use the component builders!

-### Usage Examples
+# Usage Examples

 **SIDEBAR CREATION**